our digital manufacturing ecosystem

 Supply Chain Management

-On May 12, I talked with MacroFab CEO Misha Govshteyn about building supply chain resilience, during a webinar hosted by industry journalist Philip Stoten.
+Recently I sat down with MacroFab CEO Misha Govshteyn to talk about building supply chain resilience, during a webinar hosted by industry journalist Philip Stoten.
 We looked at supply chains in the COVID-19 era and explored how we got here, then discussed the digitally connected supply chain of the future.

 There were numerous supply chain disruptions before the COVID-19 pandemic, and there will be many more in the future.
 2018-2019 saw disruptions due to tariff disagreements between the U.S. and China, and 2020 began with expected disruptions in January during Chinese New Year.